pselm/signals/examples/README.md

 To build the examples, run `gulp bundle`.
 The resulting Javascript files can be found in the `/build` directory.

-To run an example that can be run at the console, try `gulp Module`.
+To run an example, try `gulp Module`.
 For instance, to run the `Examples.Time.FPS` example, try `gulp Examples.Time.FPS`.
-Or, of course, you can just run `node build/Examples/Time/FPS.js` if you like.
+If the example can be run under Node, it will do that.
+If not, a web page will be opened with the example in it.